ChenLamay/Brain_Connectivity_Connectogram/README.md

    - The visualization uses a color scheme to represent the connectivity strength between different brain regions.
 The lower the pvalue is, the stronger the shade of the color, indicating a higher significance in the value of "number of tracts" between two brain regions.

-## Notes

-- Ensure all required data files are in the correct format and located in the project directory before running the script.
-- Experiment with different parameters in the visualization script (such as colormap, node colors, etc.) to explore variations in the visualization.